zak-hassan/fedora-tensorflow-jupyter-container/README.md

 # Fedora Tensorflow Container

-This repository is for demonstration purposes and it is a work in progress.
-If you would like to try this and give feedback.
-You can open an issue.
+This repository is experimental and only for demonstration purposes.
+It is a work in progress.

 To build custom fedora container with custom wheel file: